10 Summer Stone Fruit Recipes

 – Pork Tenderloin with Plum Chutney.
 The tenderloin stays juicy inside a crispy pancetta crust.

 – Summer Stone Fruit Salad.
-Mix up this delicious fresh fruit salad and add to your picnic basket and make your way to Bay Meadows Park for the perfect summer picnic.
+Mix up this delicious fresh fruit salad and add to your picnic basket and make your way to Bay Meadows Park or Landing Green Park for the perfect summer picnic.
 With so much rambling space, the park has everything you need for fun in the sun, including play fields, picnic spots, even a duck-filled pond.

 – Apricot Amaretti Crisp.
 This Italian inspired treat is perfect to serve at a summer soiree.